xiongrxchn/IntelBri.github.io/index.md

   - Smooth road (SM): Good road conditions with smooth pavements.

-  - Potholes (PH): Missing chunks of the pavements.
+  - Potholes (PH): Missing chunks of the pavement.

   - Upheaval (UH): Localized upward swelling on the roads.